 There's something incredibly satisfying about renovating your home and improving your property's value.
-Most homeowners perform renovations on a regular basis to keep their home comfortable and stylish.
+Most homeowners perform renovations regularly to keep their homes comfortable and stylish.
 If it's been a few years since your last renovation, now is the time.

 Toronto is a renowned leader in multiple industries, from aerospace to education and finance to technology.
 Among its many fortes, it’s also a recognized leader in the realm of design, employing the largest design workforce in Canada.
 Its famous events like the DesignTO Festival and the Interior Design Show keep it at the forefront of top home design trends.

-Love where you live in 2022!
+Love where you live in 2023.
 Toronto renovation trends are wide-ranging and creative.
 In this article, we'll use our insight as custom home designers to talk about 2023 Toronto home trends with these renovation ideas.

 Open floor plans have been “in” for several years now, but the architecture of 2023 is taking a bolder step toward transparency.
 This means opening barriers between much-used spaces like the living room, kitchen, and dining room, and in some cases, the flow may extend beyond these rooms to incorporate hallways, wine cellars, etc. In addition to visually expanding square footage, this trend allows homeowners to maximize natural light.